TGarantiBank/Hackathon/BleshServisleri/README.md

 In order to scan for beacons within your proximity and display content based on micro location, you should integrate Blesh SDK into your project.
 Please see our docs for platform specific information and example projects.

-*Hint: You can use our empty projects as a baseline for your hackathon apps, they are simple empty projects that comes with already integrated Blesh SDK.
+*Hint: You can use our empty projects as a baseline for your hackathon apps, they are simply empty projects that comes with already integrated Blesh SDK.
+One for each platform(iOS/Android).

 ![workflow](img/blesh_sdk_workflow.png)

 ## What is iBeacon?

-iBeacon is a small low powered Bluetooth Smart chip, which will advertise it's id periodically constantly.
+iBeacon is a small low powered Bluetooth Smart chip, which will advertise it's unique id periodically, until it runs out of battery(~3 years).
 We are using it for micro location services.
-Each beacon can be associated with the micro location that it's placed.
-You can then scan these beacons using our SDK, get beacon specific information such as the distance from your device and act on it(show notifications, setup triggers based on location or beacon etc., use your imagination!).
+Each beacon can be associated with the micro location that it's placed at.
+You can then scan these beacons using our SDK, get beacon specific information such as the distance from your device and act on it(show notifications, setup triggers based on location or beacon id etc., use your imagination!).

 ![blesh](img/blesh.png)